hanshuo0304/About-me/README.md

 # About-me
-A student majors in Surveying and Mapping Engineering from Northeastern University China.
+A student majors in Geomatics from Northeastern University（China）.